Last Updated on February 28, 2022 by Muhammad Junaid Khalid

 The second way is through the Control Panel.
 Navigate to Start > Windows System > click on Control Panel > Programs > Programs and Features.
 Here you can uninstall unnecessary programs

-You never know what your PC might have picked up.
-Some viruses infect your PC through the internet, while others waltz in with borrowed memory sticks.
+Viruses are another major reason why you need disk cleanup in Windows 10.
+Some viruses infect your PC through the internet, while others through USB drives.
 Some can make copies of themselves, which can account for your shrinking disk space.

 Are things feeling a little crowded on your main hard drive?
-Move files to a different one.
-Transfer folders easily by selecting them and using the cut (Ctrl+X) and paste (Ctrl+V) keyboard combo.
-You can also select the folder, and use the Move to option from the ribbon menu.
-Choose your location and select Move – you are all set!
+Move them to a different drive.
+Select the folder and use the Move to option from the ribbon menu.
+Choose your location and select Move.
+This move will free up disk space on your PC.

 This can help avoid that annoying “Your hard drive is full” message!
 You can also turn on Storage Sense, which clears out space periodically.

 Are you an avid user of OneDrive?
-For OneDrive files such as photographs or old documents, it might be ideal to keep an online version of them using Files On-Demand.
-This removes them from your hard drive and downloads them when you want, thus freeing up space.
+For OneDrive files such as photos or old documents, it might be ideal to keep an online version of them using the Files On-Demand feature.
+This way, you can move your files to OneDrive.

 We recommend keeping the OS on a separate partition – this way if you need to reinstall Windows, other files will remain unaffected.